plushmonkey/nullspace/README.md

 SubSpace client that I will probably never work on.
 It can connect to Continuum encrypted zones, download map data, and perform security challenges.

+## Running
+Follow the security requirements listed below and drop the built nullspace.exe into Continuum folder.

 ## Security
 ### Key expansion
 The key expansion generator is not included for game integrity reasons.